 Best drama movies on Netflix:

-Editor’s note: We will update this list of the best drama movies on Netflix regularly as the service rotates its library or we find something better.
+Editor’s note: We will update this list of the best drama movies on Netflix regularly as the service rotates its library.

 2. Bird Box